-- 1. Ministry Setting: Being involved in a ministry or educational practice setting (ecclesial, congregation, non-profit, public) for two semesters for approximately 5 hours per week. - Liberative listening and learning labs (L4): Participation in six facilitated learning labs during the two semesters (3 sessions per semester for 2 semesters) with peers in the MAFCEL degree program and other persons related to the setting for conversation and reflection. - 3.
+- 1. Ministry Setting: Being involved in a ministry or educational practice setting (ecclesial, congregation, non-profit, public) for two semesters for approximately 5 hours per week. - 2.
+Liberative listening and learning labs (L4): Participation in six facilitated learning labs during the two semesters (3 sessions per semester for 2 semesters) with peers in the MAFCEL degree program and other persons related to the setting for conversation and reflection. - 3.
 Vocational Discernment: Regular meetings with a vocational mentor.
 (MAFCEL students will meet with Katye Chambers 3 times once a semester during the 2nd, 3rd, and last semester.)

 Students will register for the Practicum during their 2nd and 3rd semesters of study.
 Each semester of the Practicum will be for 1.5 credits for a total of 3 credits for the two semesters.
 Students will be eligible for a Ministry Setting scholarship during the two semesters that they are registered for the Practicum.
-The L4 sessions will meet once a month (Fall: Sept., Oct., Nov; Spring: Feb., March, April).
+The L4 sessions will meet once a month (Spring: Feb., March, April).
 Each L4 session will be three hours.
-(Students are invited and encouraged to continue to participate in L4 gatherings after they complete their 2 semesters for continued cohort building and support of other MAFCEL colleagues.)
+Students are expected to participate in L4 gatherings throughout their time in the MAFCEL program, even in those semseters when not taking the L4 practicum for credit to promote cohort building and support of other MAFCEL colleagues.

 The MAFCEL degree offers students the opportunity to practice an action-reflection model where there is a reciprocal relationship and conversation between their coursework and their ministry setting; they each influence and impact each other.
 The practicum is the place where that conversation will be made explicit.
 Also, students will hear and consider the context of other students and what they can learn from each other.

-Student Learning Outcomes for MAFCEL Practicum Students will be able to:
+Student Learning Outcomes for MAFCEL Practicum

+Students will be able to: